szilard/dataset-sizes-kdnuggets/README.md

 About 5% of uses are in the Pettabytes range and likely need big data tools like Hadoop or Spark.
 While the hype around big
-data, "exponential growth" of sensors and internet-of-things (IoT) etc. suggests a more rapid growth rate than 20% yearly, the simple linear fit used above does not extend over the 90% precentile and it's hard to tell either way directly from the data.
+data, "exponential growth" of sensors and internet-of-things (IoT) etc. suggests a more rapid growth rate than 20% yearly, the simple linear fit used above does not extend over the 90% percentile and it's hard to tell either way directly from this survey data.

 Unfortunately it is unclear from all this study what's the distribution of dataset sizes used for modeling/machine learning (my primary area of interest).
-Some informal surveys suggest that for at least 90% of non-linear supervised learning uses the data fits in the RAM of a single machine and can be processed by high-performant tools like xgboost or H2O (see [this github repo](https://github.com/szilard/benchm-ml)
+Some informal surveys done at various [meetups and conference talks](https://github.com/szilard/talks) suggest that for at least 90% of non-linear supervised learning uses the data fits in the RAM of a single machine and can be processed by high-performant tools like xgboost or H2O (see [this github repo](https://github.com/szilard/benchm-ml)